SyncfusionExamples/How-to-bind-the-.NET-MAUI-Circular-Chart-tooltip-to-the-values-of-the-others-category/README.md

 The [.NET MAUI Circular Charts](https://www.syncfusion.com/maui-controls/maui-circular-charts) provides a perfect way to visualize data with a high level of user involvement that focuses on development, productivity, and simplicity of use.
 Chart also provides a wide variety of charting features that can be used to visualize large quantities of data, as well as flexibility in data binding and user customization.

-**Define the Custom Tooltip Template**

-Create a custom tooltip template in XAML, consisting of a vertical stack layout with a bindable layout for dynamic data population.

-**Integrate Custom Tooltip with the Chart**
+**Tooltip Template to the Chart**

- Incorporate the custom tooltip template into the circular chart by assigning the TooltipTemplate property of the chart series.
+ Incorporate the custom tooltip template into the circular chart by assigning the [TooltipTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSeries.html?tabs=tabid-9%2Ctabid-11%2Ctabid-5%2Ctabid-7%2Ctabid-18%2Ctabid-1%2Ctabid-22%2Ctabid-24%2Ctabid-16%2Ctabid-20%2Ctabid-14%2Ctabid-13%2Ctabid-3#Syncfusion_Maui_Charts_ChartSeries_TooltipTemplate) property of the chart series.

 **Output**